Clan Kennedy: 15th and 16th centuries

 In about 1457 John's direct descendant, Gillbert, was created Lord Kennedy.
 He was also a regent to the infant James III of Scotland.
 James Kennedy, brother of the first Lord Kennedy, was one of Scotland's best loved bishops.
 James served briefly as High Chancellor of Scotland and was also Bishop of Dunkeld, and also later Archbishop of St Andrews.
-In 1455 he founded St Salvator's College.
+In 1450 he founded St Salvator's College.

 Hugh Kennedy of Ardstinchar was a Scots mercenary who fought at the Siege of Orléans for Joan of Arc.
 As a result, Joan figures on the arms of Kennedy of Bargany.

 In 1509, Sir David Kennedy, the third Lord Kennedy was created Earl of Cassillis.
 He was killed at the Battle of Flodden in 1513.
 The second Earl of Cassillis was murdered in 1527.
 Gillbert Kennedy, the third Earl, was one of four Scottish commissioners who were poisoned on their return from the marriage of Mary, Queen of Scots to the Dauphin of France in 1558.
 The third Earl had inherited his title at the age of twelve and one of his first acts was to sign the death warrant of Patrick Hamilton, the first Scottish Protestant martyr.

 The Moray Kennedys were a branch of the clan who travelled north with the sister of the third Lord Kennedy, Janet Kennedy who had a son by James IV of Scotland, as part of the possession of the earldom of Moray.
 The Moray Kennedys became a sept of the Clan Cameron.

 17th century and Civil War

-In 1601 the Kennedy Earls of Cassilis were involved in a feud against their relations, the Kennedy Lairds of Bargany.
+In 1601 the Kennedy Earls of Cassillis were involved in a feud against their relations, the Kennedy Lairds of Bargany.
 The Earls of Cassillis were supported by the Clan Fergusson and the Laird of Bargany was killed.

-From 1649 to 1651, John Kennedy, 6th Earl of Cassilis was Lord Justice General of Scotland and a zealous Protestant.
+From 1649 to 1651, John Kennedy, 6th Earl of Cassillis was Lord Justice General of Scotland and a zealous Protestant.
 He and his son, the seventh Earl, were both firm supporters of Parliament during the Civil War.
 The Justice General also sat in Oliver Cromwell's House of Lords.
 The Kennedys suffered for their beliefs but their estates remained largely intact.

 The Kennedy of Kermuck branch of the clan were hereditary constables of Aberdeen from at least 1413.
 The Kennedys of Kermuck were outlawed when in 1652 the father and son of the family mortally wounded John Forbes of Watertown.